locationtech/jts/doc/JTSOp.md

        jtsop -help

- * Compute the area of a WKT geometry and output it
+ * Compute the area of a WKT geometry and output it as text

        jtsop -a some-geom.wkt -f txt area